Landau levels

-In quantum mechanics, Landau quantization refers to the quantization of the cyclotron orbits of charged particles in a uniform magnetic field.
-As a result, the charged particles can only occupy orbits with discrete, equidistant energy values, called Landau levels.
+In quantum mechanics, the energies of cyclotron orbits of charged particles in a uniform magnetic field are quantized to discrete values, thus known as Landau levels.
 These levels are degenerate, with the number of electrons per level directly proportional to the strength of the applied magnetic field.
-It is named after the Soviet physicist Lev Landau.
+It is named after the Soviet physicist Lev Landau who developed the theory in 1930.

-Landau quantization is directly responsible for the electronic susceptibility of metals, known as Landau diamagnetism.
-Under strong magnetic fields, Landau quantization leads to oscillations in electronic properties of materials as a function of the applied magnetic field known as De Haas–Van Alphen and Shubnikov–de Haas effects.
+Landau quantization contributes towards magnetic susceptibility of metals, known as Landau diamagnetism.
+Under strong magnetic fields, Landau quantization leads to oscillations in electronic properties of materials as a function of the applied magnetic field known as the De Haas–Van Alphen and Shubnikov–de Haas effects.

-Landau quantization is a key ingredient to explain the integer quantum Hall effect.
+Landau quantization is a key ingredient in explanation of the integer quantum Hall effect.